The Idiot Fruit Tree

 Idiospermum australiense flower.
 (Image Credit: Daniel Spronk)

 “It wasn’t until the 1970s when John Nicholas, a Daintree grazier, woke up one morning to find that two or three of his cows had died, that people came to know the Idiospermum australiense,” explained Stuart Worboys, a botanist at the Australian Tropical Herbarium.
 “He actually believed his cattle were being poisoned.
-So he called in the police, the police called in the government vet and the vet did the autopsy.”
+So he called in the police, the police called in the government vet [Doug Clague] and the vet did the autopsy.”

 “They told him he’d made the botanical discovery of the century,” Stuart said.
 “It’s the only member of its family in the Southern Hemisphere and it’s restricted to about 2300 hectares of the Wet Tropics World Heritage Area in the Daintree.
 Because it’s so divergent from most other plants it greatly increases the biodiversity of the Wet Tropics.”

 The oldest known fossils of the tree date back 120 million years, which, Stuart explained, is an ancient lineage for flowering plants.

 “The flowers remain very little changed [from] that 120 million-year-old fossil.
 The massive seeds produce a seedling that’s 80cm to a metre tall,” he said.
 “I would guess that the seedling waits there for years, even decades, until the there’s a gap in the canopy of the rainforest and it gets enough light to be able to grow and take its place in the forest.”